purvaspatel/Teams-Productivity/README.md

 4. Project creation
 5. Task creation + assign multiple users same task.
 6. Add other members using the platform to collaborate on the project
+7. Assign specfic team member a task.
+8. Summary on dashboard about various updates and tasks.

 Upcoming features I am working on:
-1. Assign specfic team member a task.
-2. Summary on dashboard about various updates and tasks.
+-> Remvove user from a team.
+-> Edit Project details, update a project with new users/remove users etc.
-3. Create document like Notion.
+-> Create document like Notion.
-4. Integrate other tools such as drawing board, flow diagram.
+-> Integrate other tools such as drawing board, flow diagram.
-5. Chat with team members.
+-> Chat with team members.

 To run the project
 1. change directory to codebase-nxt-purva